Anti-Poverty Week is only 2 months away!

-Uniting Innovative Community Grants Fund – Invitation to Apply
+Uniting Innovative Community Grants Fund – Round 2 Applications now possible!

 If your congregation needs funding for a missional activity and/or outreach project that will encourage, support or enhance the lives of people experiencing social disadvantage in your community, you are invited to apply for an Innovative Community Grant.